 The next generation carrier-based stealth fighter was rumored to be selected between the larger J-20 (navalized) from 611 Institute and the smaller FC-31 (navalized) from the 601 Institute.
-The latest rumor (January 2018) claimed that 601/SAC is working on an enlarged carrier-based variant based on FC-31 (J-25?), powered by two WS-19 turbofans.
+The latest rumor (January 2018) claimed that 601/SAC is working on an enlarged carrier-based variant based on FC-31 (J-35?), powered by two WS-19 turbofans.
 Its MTOW is >30t.
-Consequently the J-15T project is expected to be downgraded to a technology demonstrator.
+Consequently the J-15T project might be downgraded to a technology demonstrator.

 J-20 Mighty Dragon/Firefang